bartaxyz/GitPT/README.md

 ### Changing Models

-You can change the AI model at any time without re-entering your API key.
+You can change the AI model at any time:

 ```bash
 # Select model interactively (fetches available models from OpenRouter)